dguzenko/newdocs/docs/zoocart.md

 ### Tax Classes Page

-Different Tax Classes could be aplied to different products or groups of products.
+Different Tax Classes could be applied to different products or groups of products.
 You can manage them on the *“Tax Classes”* page.

 IMAGE HERE